jakosz/grl-proto/README.md

 #### TODO
 - [x] Conversions between three formats: igraph, adjacency, native.
+- [ ] Conversions to/from OGB.
+- [ ] Sphinx docstrings & RTD stub.
+- [ ] List reasons to use 1-indexing.
+- [ ] AUC and accuracy computed in numba-jitted functions.
-- [ ] Orthogonalization of simple embeddings.
+- [ ] what's currently in `jobs` does not belong to this repository.

+0.5
 - [ ] Global link prediction heuristics.
-- [ ] Sphinx docstrings.
-- [ ] List reasons to use 1-indexing.
+- [ ] Built-in real-world datasets.

 ---